 More needs to be considered than just the physical and infrastructural threats businesses face.
 Organisations need to juggle running the business in addition to the well-being of their employees.
 Both areas of concern can be addressed through reliable IT infrastructure.

 Our increased dependence on technology for running a business can be a blessing and a curse.
 On one hand, if data is lost, inaccessible or breached it can bring a business to a stand-still.
-On the other hand, information can be kept in highly secure, reliable data centres that can even be ‘quake-proof’ for places susceptible to natural disasters, such as New Zealand, making zero data loss and no downtime possible.
+On the other hand, information can be kept in highly secure, reliable data centers that can even be ‘quake-proof' for places susceptible to natural disasters, such as New Zealand, making zero data loss and no downtime possible.

 This kind of reliability can significantly improve a business's resilience and continuity in adverse situations.